 Scott has performed in large and small venues as both a solo artist and in groups playing on a variety of instruments such as the electric guitar, bass, drums, cello, Greek bouzouki, Afghan rubab, Egyptian oud, and Turkish saz.
-His primary instrument, however, is the solo classical guitar on which Scott explores its highly expressive capabilities and its rich and complex depth of tone colors.
+His primary instrument, however, is the solo classical guitar on which Scott explores its highly expressive qualities with rich and complex depth of tone colors.

 Composition works by Scott include pieces for orchestra, string quartet, chamber ensembles, choir, film, and theater that have appeared at the Berlin Philharmonic, the San Jose Chamber Orchestra, the de Young Museum, the National Steinbeck Center, the subZERO festival, and many film festivals including the Burbank International Film Festival and the San Jose International Short Film Festival.
 Scott studied music composition with Dr. Brian Belet, Dr. Pablo Furman, and Dr. Scott Meister.

 Honors and awards Scott has received include the Will Hester Memorial Performance Scholarship (1999-2002) for intelligence, creativity, originality, and talent, the Eva Thompson Phillips Endowment (2004) for music composition, and 3rd prize at the 2020 San Francisco Bay International Guitar Competition.

 As an educator, Scott brings all his experiences into music lessons.
 He has over 15 years of individual, group, and classroom experience at grade schools and colleges.
 He encourages each student to explore everything that music has to offer while focusing on simply sounding great.
 Many of Scott’s students have earned degrees in music, are working in the music industry, and have used their experiences with Scott to help them attend universities such as Brown, Johns Hopkins, Mills College, UCLA, and UC Berkeley.